sumanchapai/patro/README.md

 patro -t
 ```

 displays the patro with tithis alongside date.
+Note that because an API request
+has to be made to get the tithi, the response is a bit slower when using the
+tithi flag.